Woman in ball cap sitting with dog in purple collar on her lap

 Together with our partners, Purina is raising awareness about how domestic abuse affects both people and pets and the need to create more pet-friendly domestic violence shelters.
 Forty-eight percent of domestic abuse survivors delay leaving because they can’t take their pets with them.
 It takes immeasurable courage to leave an abusive situation, and having the option of going to a pet-friendly shelter can make a difference.

-Honoring Sarah Hyland’s Courage
+Honoring Aly Raisman’s Courage

 Raising Awareness for Domestic Abuse Survivors & Their Pets Through Art